wp-plugins/bulletproof-security/readme.txt

 all other visitors to the website.

 WordPress is already very secure, but every website, no matter what type of platform it is built on should be using a secure .htaccess file as a standard website security measure.
-Additional website security measures and features added as of version .45.1, plus a new system information page.
+* Additional website security measures and protection
+* Additional system information and status display

 * If you are upgrading from a previous version - download the existing BulletProof /htaccess folder and /backup folder first before upgrading if you made customizations or modifications to any of the BPS files.